alekssadowski95/OpenRadioss-WebGUI/README.md

 ## Development of GUI 2.0
 To make it even easier to get started, the GUI will be further simplified, while offering more information.
 ![new-ui-element-for-simulations-results](new-ui-element-for-simulations-results.jpeg)
+*Figure 5: Hand drawing of a new user interface concept for the OpenRadioss-WebGUI with inspiration from a film reel*

 ## Requirements for development environment
 Requires: